 - Compliance reporting generates audit trails for regulatory requirements

-The LLM Proxy extends monitoring to coding agents:
+The Agent Monitor extends monitoring to coding agents:

-- Track installed MCPs across Cursor, Claude Code, and other agents
+- Track installed MCPs across Claude, Cursor, ChatGPT, Gemini, Copilot, and other agents

 - Monitor file access to sensitive data and configuration